isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-maps-as-statements-of-power-and-domination.md

 #### **REFERENCES**

-Anderson, B. (1983).
-[Imagined communities: Reflections on the origins and spread of nationalism.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=3300657) London: Verso Press.
+Anderson, B. (1983). *[Imagined communities: Reflections on the origins and spread of nationalism.]*(https://eservice.nlb.gov.sg/item_holding.aspx?bid=3300657) London: Verso Press.
 (Call no.: R 320.54 AND)

 Chaudhuri, K.N.
-(1990).
-[Asia before Europe: Economy and civilisation in the Indian ocean from the rise of Islam to 1750.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=3300657) Cambridge University Press.
+(1990). *[Asia before Europe: Economy and civilisation in the Indian ocean from the rise of Islam to 1750.]*(https://eservice.nlb.gov.sg/item_holding.aspx?bid=3300657) Cambridge University Press.
 (Call no.: RCLOS 320.54 AND)

-Crawfurd, J. (1820).
-[History of the Indian archipelago: Containing an account of the manners, arts, languages, religions, institutions and commerce of its inhabitants.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202671761) Edinburgh: A. Constable and Co.
+Crawfurd, J. (1820). *[History of the Indian archipelago: Containing an account of the manners, arts, languages, religions, institutions and commerce of its inhabitants.]*(https://eservice.nlb.gov.sg/item_holding.aspx?bid=202671761) Edinburgh: A. Constable and Co.
 (Call no.: RRARE 915.9 CRA; Accession nos.: B29033806I [Vol. I]; &amp; B29033809A [Vol. II])

 Raffles, T.S.
-(1817).
-[History of the Indian archipelago: Containing an account of the manners, arts, languages, religions, institutions and commerce of its inhabitants.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=201909379) London: Black, Parbury and Allen.
+(1817). *[History of the Indian archipelago: Containing an account of the manners, arts, languages, religions, institutions and commerce of its inhabitants.]*(https://eservice.nlb.gov.sg/item_holding.aspx?bid=201909379) London: Black, Parbury and Allen.
 (Call no.: RCLOS 959.82 RAF)

 #### **NOTES**
-[^1]:Anderson, B. (1983). *[Imagined communities: Reflections on the origins and spread of nationalism](https://eservice.nlb.gov.sg/item_holding.aspx?bid=3300657)*.  (pp. 163–164).
+[^1]:Anderson, B. (1983). *[Imagined communities: Reflections on the origins and spread of nationalism]*(https://eservice.nlb.gov.sg/item_holding.aspx?bid=3300657).  (pp. 163–164).
 London: Verso Press.
 (Call no.: R 320.54 AND)

 [^2]:*[Anderson ](https://eservice.nlb.gov.sg/item_holding.aspx?bid=3300657)*, 1983, pp. 171–172.

 [^3]: Sebastian Munster was one of the first catographers who produced an account of the world as it was then known.
-His work The Cosmographia (1544) included some of the first maps of Asia.
+His work *Cosmographia* (1544) included some of the first maps of Asia.

 [^4]: This refers to all maps that were inspired by the geographical accounts of the scholar Claudius Ptolemy, a 2nd-century Greek astronomer and mathematician.